Looking for fresh newsletter ideas that’ll get your subscribers clicking?

 Goal: increase sales

-16. Promotional email: a promotional email has always been one of the pillars of email marketing.
+A promotional email has always been one of the pillars of email marketing.
 If you want to increase sales, you can’t skip promotional emails.

-17. Time-limited promo: promotions tend to drive engagement.
-Introduce time-limit in order to create the sense of urgency and convince subscribers that now is the best time to buy.
+Promotions tend to drive customer engagement.
+Introduce a time limit in order to create a sense of urgency and convince subscribers that now is the best time to buy.

 The following email from Secret Escapes introduces a 24-hour sale.
 There is a counter at the top in order to remind subscribers that time is running out.

-In this newsletter Ooni uses 2 CTAs: subscribers can download a chapter of their Cooking with Fire cookbook and buy one of the two ovens.
-The cookbook is a great example of complimentary content that drives product sales.
+In this newsletter Ooni uses two CTAs: subscribers can download a chapter of their Cooking with Fire cookbook and buy one of the two ovens.
+The cookbook is a great example of complementary content that drives product sales.
 People who know how to make a great pizza are obviously more likely to buy a pizza oven for the grilling season.

-20. Up-sell: explain the differences between versions of your products and services.
-Show the benefits of and encourage subscribers to buy the higher versions or a larger amount of the same product.
+Explain the differences between versions of your products and services.
+Show their benefits and encourage subscribers to buy the higher versions or a larger amount of the same product.

 The following email from Shake Shack promotes a line of custom products designed for the fans during the final season of Game of Thrones.

-22. Event announcement: plan a series of newsletters informing about your upcoming event.
+Plan a series of newsletters informing about your upcoming events.
 E.g. you can introduce speakers, attendees, present the venue, and run ticket sales campaigns.

 A minimalistic email from The Conference informing about the upcoming event.